FindMySchool LogoFindMySchool

 As a post-16 setting, there is no wraparound care in the primary sense.
 The more relevant practical question is study space access outside taught hours.
 The college describes open and flexible study spaces designed for independent learning, and families should clarify opening times and expectations for supervised study at open events.

-Results are broadly mid-pack for England at A-level.
-The FindMySchool ranking places outcomes in line with the middle 35% of providers in England, so students targeting the most selective courses should plan for strong independent study habits and careful subject choices.
+• Results are broadly mid-pack for England at A-level.
+The FindMySchool ranking places outcomes around the middle of providers in England, so students targeting the most selective courses should plan for strong independent study habits and careful subject choices.

 This is a large, mainstream sixth form college that combines breadth of choice with clear structures around behaviour, personal development, and leadership.
-A-level outcomes sit close to England averages on the A* to B measure, and there is a visible pathway for competitive university applications, including Oxford and Cambridge support.
+In the current A-level dataset, around 50% of grades are A* to B, and there is a visible pathway for competitive university applications, including Oxford and Cambridge support.

 Who it suits: students who want a grown-up learning environment, value course choice, and are ready to treat independent study as a core part of the week, not an optional extra.

 The most recent inspection judged the college Good overall, with Outstanding grades in behaviour and attitudes, personal development, and leadership and management.
-On A-level outcomes, the FindMySchool ranking places it in line with the middle 35% of providers in England, which suggests a solid, mainstream performance profile for a broad cohort.
+On A-level outcomes, the FindMySchool ranking places it 1,176th in England and 3rd locally in Oldham, which suggests a solid, mainstream performance profile for a broad cohort.

 For Level 3 study, the college states a minimum of five GCSE passes at grade 4 or above, including both English and Maths.
 Individual subjects and pathways can add their own requirements, so students should check each course before applying.